bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-13-newsletter.md

 - [Bitcoin Core #26567][] updates the wallet to estimate the weight of a signed input from the [descriptor][topic descriptors] instead of doing a signing dry-run.
-  This approach will succeed even for more complex [miniscript][topic miniscript] descriptors, where the dry-run approach was insufficient.
+  This approach will succeed even for more complex [miniscript][topic miniscript] descriptors, where the dry-run approach was insufficient. {% assign timestamp="1:20:52" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="26567" %}